Which Oil is Best for a Kidney Patient?

 Margarine

 Margarine contains phosphorus, sodium, and potassium.
-It also contains potassium preservatives.
+It may also contain phosphorus or potassium preservatives.

 Mustard Oil